mvolkmann/blog/src/migrating-from-react-to-htmx.md

    ```

 1. Create the file `src/app/api/dogs/[id]/route.ts` containing the following code
-   that handles PUT and DELETE requests:
+   that handles PUT and DELETE requests.
+   The directory name `[id]` includes the square brackets.
+This indicates that
+   requests to routes described inside must include an `id` path parameter.

    ```ts
    import {NextResponse} from 'next/server';